Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 Naturally, the vast majority of consultation responses —do not quote me on this, but I think it was about 80%—said that the centre had to be open 24 hours.
 Guess what, Madam Deputy Speaker?
 It is not.
 It has been renamed an urgent treatment centre, and it closes, allegedly, at 10 o’clock at night.
 Within the last few days, however, a very senior person in my constituency whom I trust implicitly saw someone collapse outside the centre at approximately 9.30 pm—half an hour before it was supposed to close—but the doors were locked.
 It was only because a member of the public opened them from the inside that the patient was seen.
 The doors were not opened by the NHS staff who were inside, even though they must have known that the patient was there.
 I hope and pray that she is okay.

 I am now told that the doors are regularly locked at any time after 9 pm.
-That is disastrous for my constituents when they turn up there, but many of them simply do not trust the centre to be open at night?
+That is disastrous for my constituents when they turn up there, but many of them simply do not trust the centre to be open at night.
 What is going on?
 Naturally enough, although sometimes inappropriately, they go to the A&E at Watford, which is causing it even more of a problem—but can we get anyone to listen?
 No, we cannot.

 Watford General Hospital is in the middle of Watford, next to a football club about which a great many of my constituents are passionate, Watford FC.
 It used to be the home of Saracens, and I am passionate about them as well.
 The hospital was built in Victorian days, and the best way to describe it is “not fit for purpose”.
 The people of Watford will probably say, “Please do not run down the hospital, because it might be closed”, and I fully understand that, but the truth is that we all need a new hospital.

 Although, as we heard earlier from my hon.
-Friend the Member for Redditch (Rachel Maclean), the population is growing massively, we are now supposed to listen to the management telling us what they are likely to provide.
+Friend the Member for Redditch (Rachel Maclean) about her area, the population is growing massively, we are now supposed to listen to the management telling us what they are likely to provide.
 I have attended meetings with the Secretary of State and NHS Improvement about the applications from my local acute trust and clinical commissioning group, and it petrifies me that yet again they are not going to listen—I do not mean to me, or to the Minister, who knows that he has no powers and will be treated with the disrespect that I often receive; they just ignore us—but to the people whom they are supposed to be serving, and who pay their wages out of their taxes.

 I am not a clinician, although I was a paramedic in the armed forces and I know a little bit, but surgeons, GPs and frontline senior nursing staff have been speaking to me privately.
 It is fundamentally wrong and dangerous to keep saying that Watford can cope with the ever-growing population of west Hertfordshire.